Human-Computer Interaction (HCIN) Courses

 Design Research Methods

-A course of independent study under the supervision of a member of the Human/Computer Interaction faculty.
-Open only to students in the HCI program.
+Independent study under supervision of a member of the Human/Computer Interaction faculty.
 Students are required to obtain their supervisor's written approval prior to registration and are limited to one such course in their program.

 Topics not ordinarily treated in the regular course program due to their contemporary subject matter.
 The choice of topics varies from year to year.
 Details will be available at the time of registration.